alexela8882/laravuetify/README.md

 ## Configure Backend

-Cloning this project wont provide you a `.env` file.
+Cloning this project won't provide you a `.env` file.
 You can create using this command:

 ```sh
 $ php -r "copy('.env.example', '.env');"